Aspartic acid: Other biochemical roles

 Aspartate has many other biochemical roles.
 It is a metabolite in the urea cycle and participates in gluconeogenesis.
 It carries reducing equivalents in the malate-aspartate shuttle, which utilizes the ready interconversion of aspartate and oxaloacetate, which is the oxidized (dehydrogenated) derivative of malic acid.
 Aspartate donates one nitrogen atom in the biosynthesis of inosine, the precursor to the purine bases.
 In addition, aspartic acid acts as a hydrogen acceptor in a chain of ATP synthase.
 Dietary L-aspartic acid has been shown to act as an inhibitor of Beta-glucuronidase, which serves to regulate enterohepatic circulation of bilirubin and bile acids.

 Interactive pathway map

 Neurotransmitter

 Aspartate (the conjugate base of aspartic acid) stimulates NMDA receptors, though not as strongly as the amino acid neurotransmitter L-glutamate does.
+Aspartate is the "A" in NMDA (N-methyl-D-aspartate receptor).